Coin flipping: History and nomenclature

 Coin flipping was known to the Romans as navia aut caput ("ship or head"), as some coins had a ship on one side and the head of the emperor on the other.

-In England, this was referred to as cross and pile.
+In England, this was referred to as cross and pile, "pile" denoted the reverse side, a usage dating back to Medieval times.
+In France the term is inverted: pile ou face.
+Dutch has kop of munt (head or coin), Spanish cara o cruz (face or cross), German Kopf oder Zahl (head or number), Portuguese cara ou coroa (face or crown), Polish rzut monetą (coin toss), or (less commonly) orzeł czy reszka (eagle or remainder, i.e.change), and in Czech simply hod mincí (toss of a coin).

 Process

 During a coin toss, the coin is thrown into the air such that it rotates edge-over-edge an unpredictable number of times.
 Either beforehand or when the coin is in the air, an interested party declares "heads" or "tails", indicating which side of the coin that party is choosing.
 The other party is assigned the opposite side.
 Depending on custom, the coin may be caught; caught and inverted; or allowed to land on the ground.
 When the coin comes to rest, the toss is complete and the party who called correctly or was assigned the upper side is declared the winner.

 It is possible for a coin to land on its side, usually by landing up against an object (such as a shoe) or by getting stuck in the ground, and sometimes even on a flat surface.
 A computational model suggests that the chance of a coin landing on its edge and staying there is about 1 in 6,000 for an American nickel.
+The thickness of a fair coin, taking into account the coin landing on its third side as a third option, has been the subject of research both experimentally and in statistical mechanics.

+The ratio of the thickness of the coin to its diameter is thought to be between 0.577 and 0.866.

 The coin may be any type as long as it has two distinct sides.
 Larger coins tend to be more popular than smaller ones.
 Some high-profile coin tosses, such as those in the Cricket World Cup and the Super Bowl, use custom-made ceremonial medallions.